jpbaselj/Predict-NFL-Scores/README.md

 ## Data Wrangling
 [Data Wrangling Notebook](https://github.com/jpbaselj/Predict-NFL-Scores/blob/main/Cap2_1_data_wrangling.ipynb)

 Weather data was partially missing, with games lacking weather information assumed to have neutral conditions.
-The dataset, initially comprising 13,516 entries, was reduced to 11,027 entries with complete betting data.
+The dataset, initially comprising 13,516 entries, was reduced to only the 11,027 entries which contain complete betting data.
 Various preprocessing steps were applied, including handling incomplete data fields and encoding categorical variables.

 The scores dataset initially consisted of 44 different NFL teams, although based on domain knowledge we know that there have never been simultaneously more than 32 teams.
-The “nfl_teams.csv” dataset was used to identify NFL *franchises*, and compress teams that have changed names (such as the  Baltimore Colts franchise moving and rebranding to the Indianapolis Colts) to give each franchise a unique identifier.
+The nfl_teams dataset was used to identify NFL franchises and compress teams that have changed names (such as the  Baltimore Colts franchise moving and rebranding to the Indianapolis Colts) to give each *franchise* a unique identifier.
 This simplified the data so that there would not be more than the true 32 teams for model encoding.

 ## Exploratory Data Analysis